gilesknap/k3s-minecraft/useful/deployed/backup-nfs/README.md

 ```

 Note the backup folder NFS mount targeted by the above required no_root_squash
 because rsync needs full control to set the UIDs on the files it is
-creating
+creating.
+HOWEVER, for speed I switched to running the pod directly on the
+node that has the backup filesystem attached.
+That way we can use hostPath
+for the backup and it is MUCH faster as NFS is rubbish for lots of small files.